springernature/frontend-playbook/practices/bem-css.md

 ## Naming Style

-All class names should be train-case - all lowercase, words separated by a hyphen.
+All class names should be `lowercase-hyphenated` - all lowercase, words separated by a hyphen.

 We _don't_ do this:
 ```css